LordEnma/YandereSimulatorDecompiled/README.md

 This repository is covered by fair use and any DMCA takedown notice will be countered

-If you have any problems, please contact me directly
+If you have any legal problems, please contact me